 This is the best part – the part where you screw up the rule book and throw it out of the proverbial window.
 It’s a very liberating feeling when that happens, but also a scary one.
 Here are my tips for breaking the rules:

 Sounds weird but hear me out.
 When I’m writing a book, I wait for it to talk to me.
 Sometimes it’s a line, or an idea, or sometimes it’s a full-blown plot.
 My debut novel came to me at 2am one night, and when I woke up at 7am I started writing.
 It’s now published and I’m writing a second!

 They say “go with your gut” and it’s true.
 I can always tell when something isn’t working because I come to a halt.
 I stop being able to write, and I have to rethink my plot or my strategy.
 Usually I take a break and then realise why it hasn’t worked.

 Don’t worry about being published, or who’s criticising you.
 One of the worst things you can do is write for other people because everyone’s different.
 One person will like your style and ten others won’t.
 Write for yourself, and write like nobody’s going to read it.

 This one’s a hard one, but if you can picture your characters in your head, you’re doing well.
 For my first novel I wrote descriptions of my main characters and worked from those.
 Or, if you are having trouble with that, base your character’s looks on a friend or family member.
 Seriously, it works!

 5. Trust yourself to do a good job

 This is the most important one – self-doubt is a killer.
 Trust yourself, and trust the writing.

 Mother of one, mental health carer and author.
-Jess loves books of all kinds, and does her best to bring worlds to life.
+Nicola loves books of all kinds, and does her best to bring worlds to life.